 Buildings have been known as powerful symbols in the ecclesiastical, commercial and governmental spheres.
 The Journal Building typified the importance of the press and the press's image in the community.
-Over the decades its various headquarters grew in size and prominence.
+As the Journal grew in readership and editorial importance, it moved a number of times to meet its production and staffing needs.
 The Journal built the current structure at 333 West State Street in 1924 and the building remains its headquarters today.
-It was designed by Chicago architect / engineer Frank D. Chase and referred to as Italian at the time.
+It was designed by Chicago architect / engineer Frank D. Chase and was referred to as Italian in style at the time.
 The simple design and restrained use of ornament played up the pink hued Kasota stone and remains the only one of its kind in the city.
-Its frieze and other sculpture were based on the history of communication and clearly was intended to show the Journal linked to the long heritage of publishers.
-This building was referred to at the time as one of finest newspaper plants in America.
+Its frieze and other sculpture were based on the history of communication and clearly were intended to show the Journal linked to the long heritage of publishing and communications.
+This building was referred to at the time as one of finest newspaper plants in America for its well-planned interior layout that was state of the art at the time.
+Not only was the production of a newspaper part of the building but there was much thought given to employee amenities as well as public service.

-Surviving buildings associated with newspapers include the Milwaukee News Building at 222 East Mason Street, the Sentinel Building at 225 East Mason Street and the Germania Building.
+Surviving buildings associated with newspapers include the Milwaukee News Building at 222 East Mason Street, the Sentinel Building at 225 East Mason Street and the Germania Building at 135 West Wells.
 The Germania Building at 135 West Wells Street, was home to the prominent German language paper and publishing empire of the Brumder family.
 All but the Journal Building have been converted into other uses.